ellis/roboliq/NotesRoboliq.rst

 These are thoughts on a new algorithm for pipetting.
 The current algorithm is too fragile, because it tries to make a lot of decisions to cut down on the number of possibilities it needs to search through.
-I'd like to create two other algorithms as references:
+I'd like to create several other algorithms as references:

-* a very simple one which makes as few decisions as possible and yet produces reasonable results for a certain sef of pipetting scenarios.
+* a very simple one which makes as few decisions as possible and yet produces reasonable results for a certain set of pipetting scenarios.
 * a combinatorial algorithm which looks through a lot of possible pipetting approaches, but doesn't try to do so very intelligently.
 It's performance may be slow, as long as it's output is not incorrect.
+* specialized algorithms for particular scenarios, such as distributing a single liquid to a set of cells
+* finally, I might try to create a "smart" algorithm

 Simple Algorithm
 ----------------